mecid/mecid.github.io/_posts/2025-01-21-color-mixing-in-swiftui.md

 layout: post
 ---

 With the latest release of SwiftUI, Apple has introduced a new feature called color mixing.
 It’s a single function that enables you to perform various creative tasks.
-In this week’s discussion, we’ll dive into color mixing in SwiftUI and explore its potential applications.
+In this week’s discussion, we’ll dive into color mixing in SwiftUI and explore its potential adoption.

 Let’s start with a simple example demonstrating the usage of the color mixing function.